 I love the plant-based and whole food lifestyle for a few reasons (like, all of the reasons).
 But really?
 I’m the kinda gal that likes to eat A LOT.
-Once I hit my teens I developed a pretty voracious appetite and haven’t looked back since.
+Once I hit my teens I developed a pretty voracious appetite and haven’t looked back.

 I’ve always admired Sarah Britton and her blog, My New Roots, because she seems to take the same approach to living with wellness that I do: Lots of plant foods, listening to yourself, and eating for taste and aesthetic pleasure too.
 Fine living and notions of the good life are built in to the plant-based lifestyle and her blog has always expressed that notion so vibrantly to me.
 Food as nourishment by way of sheer delight for all.

 Sarah’s book is full of gorgeous dishes that you could serve up to your favourite people, knowing with good conscience that they will leave the table satisfied, significantly wowed, and just full of life and energy too.
-I love a big, celebratory meal, but I absolutely detest that too-full-can’t-move feeling that sometimes comes along for the ride.
 This book is full of colourful and thoughtful feel-good food; the kind that makes you feel all glow-y and brimming with possibility as you make it.
 There are whimsical nods to nature and seasonal life cycles that open up to the big picture, as well as simple techniques that will add so much to your everyday life with food.

 Sarah also proves that you can make dessert out of whole grains, nuts, fruit, vanilla, spice etc and yes, everyone will be blown away and love you for feeding them nutrients wrapped up in decadence.
 I went for this healthy rip on that famous Ben & Jerry’s flavour because I had just froze a bunch of perfectly sweet and ripe bananas, which form the base of this luscious and raw ice cream.
 Combined with a thick cashew cream, a vanilla bean and maple syrup, I was surprised (and delighted) at how rich this raw and vegan chunky monkey was.
 It was just the treat to wave hello to these warmer days we’ve been enjoying.
 Our grass is greening up and I saw some chives peeking up this morning.
 New beginnings in the works, all over again :)